 Bin Laden's wife charged at the SEALs, crying her husband's name at one point.
 They shot her in the calf.
 Officials told AP that one SEAL grabbed a woman, fearing she might be wearing a suicide vest, and pulled her away from his team.
 Whether that was bin Laden's wife has not been confirmed.

-Also in the room were bin Laden and a son.
+Also in the room was bin Laden.

 The first bullet struck bin Laden in the chest.
 The second struck above his left eye, blowing away part of his skull.

 It is not confirmed whether the shots came from one commando, two or in a spray of gunfire.